twotwoba/yokiizx.github.io/content/posts/frame/React基础原理7-Diff算法.md

         if (enableLazyElements) {
           const payload = newChild._payload
           const init = newChild._init
-          // TODO: This function is supposed to be non-recursive. return reconcileChildFibers(returnFiber, currentFirstChild, init(payload), lanes)
+          // todo: This function is supposed to be non-recursive. return reconcileChildFibers(returnFiber, currentFirstChild, init(payload), lanes)
         }
     }